Severe weather wreaks havoc across the US — from Midwest flooding to deadly Northeast storms

 “It was all friends and other businesses who helped move it all out,” he said.
 “It was just a lot of community support.
 I can’t tell you how much I appreciate it.”

 The river is expected to crest at 32.3 feet (9.8 meters) Saturday.
-That's high enough to flood riverfront roads and flood Plattsmouth's water wells.
+That is high enough to flood riverfront roads and flood Plattsmouth's water wells.
 If it holds to below 33 feet (10 meters), Spring's machine shops should be spared, he said.

-The U.S. Army Corps of Engineers Omaha said Thursday that it's limit releases from Gavins Point Dam on the South Dakota-Nebraska border in an effort to ease flooding along the lower Missouri.
-That's been helped by slowing flows of rivers into the dam, the Corps said.
+The U.S. Army Corps of Engineers Omaha said Thursday that it has limited releases from Gavins Point Dam on the South Dakota-Nebraska border in an effort to ease flooding along the lower Missouri.
+That has been helped by slowing flows of rivers into the dam, the Corps said.

-This story has been updated to correct that the Des Moines River crested in Humbolt County early Thursday, not late Wednesday.
+The story was updated to correct that the Des Moines River crested in Humboldt County early Thursday, not late Wednesday.

 Fingerhut reported from Des Moines, Iowa.
 Associated Press journalists Bruce Shipkowski in Trenton, New Jersey, Karen Matthews in New York, John Hanna in Topeka, Kansas, and Lisa Rathke in Montpelier, Vermont, contributed to this report.

-Note: This story was first published on Jun.
-27, 2024.
-It was updated on Jun.
-28, 2024 to correct the identity of the person who spoke to the AP about the Rapidan Dam Store.
-The AP spoke to David Hruska, not his father, Jim Hruska.